Repaying your student loan

 - Repaying your student loan more quickly

-- When your student loan may be written off
+- When could the student loan be written off?

-- Budget now for your student loan repayments
+- Budget now to manage your student loan repayments

 Repayments after you graduate

-It’s great when you graduate and get out into the real world with a degree under your belt.
-You look forward to pursuing your career goals, finding and starting work and moving on to the next stage in your life.
+As you look forward to pursuing your career goals, finding work and moving on to the next stage in your life.

-It’s also time to start thinking seriously about setting and sticking to a new monthly budget to reflect your new income and outgoings.
+This might be the perfect time to start thinking seriously about setting and sticking to a monthly budget, to reflect your current financial situation.

-Once you start earning over a certain amount, one deduction from your salary you’ll have to consider will be student loan repayments.
-These are repaid automatically through the tax system, and stop once you’ve paid off your student loans.
+These are repaid automatically through the tax system and stop once you’ve paid off your student loans in full.

-Whether you’re self-employed, working for someone else or overseas, you need to understand exactly what’s involved in student loan repayment and how to manage your budget to reflect these deductions.
+You need to understand exactly what’s involved in student loan repayments and how to manage your budget properly.